The Spartans F.C.: Stadium

-Ainslie Park on Pilton Drive in north Edinburgh is the home ground of Spartans.
-The stadium has a capacity of 3,612 (504 seated).
-Ainslie Park is only part of the new project that Spartans have invested into their new ground, a wider development of the Spartans Community Football Academy.
-The new facility incorporates a fully enclosed stadium which meets SFA and SPFL criteria, with an artificial pitch, floodlights, seating for 504 spectators and an overall capacity of 3,612.
+Ainslie Park, on Pilton Drive in northern Edinburgh, is the home ground of The Spartans following their move from City Park.
+The stadium has a capacity of 3,612, 504 of which are seated.
+Ainslie Park is only part of the project that Spartans have invested into their ground, with a wider development of the Spartans Community Football Academy as well.

+The facility incorporates a fully enclosed stadium which meets SFA and SPFL criteria, with an artificial pitch and floodlights.
 Another full size, floodlit artificial pitch sits adjacent to the main playing area and the accommodation incorporates six changing rooms, a club room, committee room and a physio room.
-The Club ground holds a P.A system and a bar for spectators.
+The club ground holds a P.A system and a bar for spectators.

 In March 2017, Edinburgh City reached an agreement with Spartans to use Ainslie Park ground for three seasons while Meadowbank Stadium was being redeveloped.

+Rivalry

+The Spartans main rivals are Edinburgh City.
+The two teams compete in the Edinburgh Derby which was closely contested during their spells in both the East of Scotland Football League and the Lowland Football League when it was founded in 2013.

+Edinburgh City gained promotion to the SPFL in the 2015–16 Lowland League season meaning there were no fixtures between the sides for a number of years.
+The derby recommenced when Spartans achieved promotion at the end the 2022–23 season.
+Prior to this, Edinburgh City became tenants of Spartans at Ainslie Park for several years during the re-development of Meadowbank Stadium.

+Without much to separate the sides in recent years, Spartans have had a slight advantage with more wins during the SPFL era, the highlight of which being a Mark Stowe hat-trick in a 3–1 win over City on 27 December 2025 at Meadowbank Stadium.